rails/rails/guides/source/testing.md

 * `head`
 * `delete`

 All of request types have equivalent methods that you can use.
-In a typical C.R.U.D. application you'll be using `get`, `post`, `put` and `delete` more often.
+In a typical C.R.U.D. application you'll be using `get`, `post`, `put`, and `delete` more often.

 NOTE: Functional tests do not verify whether the specified request type is accepted by the action, we're more concerned with the result.
 Request tests exist for this use case to make your tests more purposeful.